What are nappy belts?

 The muslin cloth is not waterproof and this is actually a huge bonus when it comes to pottying.
 If your baby wets the cloth, you won’t have ruined your outfit or the floor, but you will know immediately.
 This means you can respond quicker when it comes to teaching your little one what’s happening.
-However, if you do need a waterproof cover (and sometimes you do want this peace of mind), fear not, as Little Bunny Bear has designed one for this purpose as well.

-When used without a cover, you will know straight away when it’s wet, you will change it quicker than a nappy with a waterproof cover.
 This teaches your baby that being dry and clean is the norm.
 In this way, it makes so much more sense for pottying that any nappy with a waterproof cover, whether or not you catch the elimination in a potty.
 It can be used from birth, when eliminations are frequent and small, but it’s also a great tool at the beginning of potty training, when you need to help your little one recognise wetness straight away.

 How to fold the cloth